ant981228/reformat-cites-and-quals/README.md

 3. To reformat qualifications:
    - Select the text containing qualifications
    - Press Ctrl+Shift+Q
-   - Your text will be sent to a helpful creature named Clod, who will drop whatever he is doing to reformat your cite
+   - Your text will be sent to a helpful creature named Clod, who will drop whatever he is doing to reformat your author's qualifications
    - The reformatted text will be copied to your clipboard

 4. To reformat citations: